dmbarbour/awelon/AboutAO.md

 ### Interactive AO

-Rather than conventional REPL environment as a separate mode of development and testing, my vision for interactive AO involves live maintenance of a dictionary.

-Each user action will update the dictionary.
-If the user doesn't provide a word, a fresh word will be provided for them.
-There is no implicit environment other than the dictionary; to continue a previous 'action' simply involves beginning the next action with the previously defined word (trivially accessible by keyboard gesture).
-Words are rendered if they were recently defined in a session, configurable through certain words in the dictionary.

-I hope to avoid complexity of having multiple modes, and also be more amenable to direct use as applications.
+My vision for interactive AO involves live maintenance of a dictionary.
+A significant difference from a conventional REPL is that there is no implicit environment passed from one step to the next.
+Small, sequential steps may be modeled by having new definitions begin with previously defined words, e.g.:

+        @a1 3       -- renders '3'
+        @a2 a1 4 +  -- renders '7'
+        @a3 a2 6 *  -- renders '42'

+Common patterns like this should, of course, be readily supported by the environment.
+Maintenance is 'live' in the sense that, at any time, we can update a previous definition and see changes propagate.

+        @a1 5        -- renders 5; a2 renders 9; a3 renders 54

+In some ways, interactive AO is close in nature to a spreadsheet.
+Of course, as mentioned before, some names may be understood (by naming convention) as specifying tests, documentation, data, configurations, services, or applications.

 ### Flat Namespace